Saravinth03/Saravinth03/README.md

-# Hi there 👋 It's me Aravinth
+# Hi there 👋 It's me Aravinth from Tiruppur, Tamilnadu.
 <img align="right" width="350" height="250" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif?cid=790b7611bf0rs7vhsfww1rmn7bb1jjpenj6ve9e5aqwotasc&ep=v1_gifs_search&rid=giphy.gif&ct=g">
 • I’m currently crafting clean, efficient, and impactful code✍️ <br />
 • Looking to become a Software Developer💻 <br />
 • Lifelong learner on a mission to build technology that matters🔍 <br />

+# Who am I?
+I'm a fresher and detail-oriented software developer with a strong foundation in Development and Design.
+Proficient in building efficient, scalable solutions.
+Adept at learning new technologies and contributing to dynamic team environments.
+Passionate about developing innovative websites to solve real-world challenges while continuously enhancing skills in Technology.

-• How to reach me :
+# How to reach me :
 <br /> (www.linkedin.com/in/aravinth03)

 ## I code in: